fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.12.2 =
+Fixes a bug in the photo rearranger Gallery Block when comparing photo numbers.
+Fixes a bug when saving vehicles to prevent duplicate meta values for meta registered as singles.

 = 14.12.1 =
 Fixes a bug introduced in 14.12.0 in the Grid widget when Show Captions is enabled.